Michael Sata: Mwanawasa's death and the 2008 election

 After Mwanawasa suffered a stroke and was hospitalised in France, Sata questioned the official claims about Mwanawasa's health on 15 July 2008, and he called for a team of doctors to be sent by the Cabinet to examine Mwanawasa; this team would then disclose Mwanawasa's actual condition.
 Mwanawasa died in office in August 2008.
 On 25 August, Sata attempted to attend funeral proceedings for Mwanawasa at Chipata in Eastern Province; however, Maureen Mwanawasa, Mwanawasa's widow, ordered Sata to leave, saying that he was politicising the event and that he had never reconciled with Mwanawasa's family.
 Sata, who was removed from the scene by security, said that he was only there to mourn Mwanawasa and that he had hoped to escort the body while it was taken to provincial capitals across Zambia; he maintained that his reconciliation with Mwanawasa himself was sufficient to justify his presence.
 He also said that Maureen Mwanawasa had acted inappropriately.

 Sata was unanimously chosen as the PF's candidate for the presidential by-election at a meeting of its Central Committee on 30 August 2008.
 Accepting the nomination, he expressed the need "to scrub this country and wash it"; he also said that he would refrain from campaigning until after Mwanawasa's funeral.
 Despite his April 2008 heart attack, Sata said that he was healthy and in good condition.

 Sata said that he would not accept a victory for Banda because there was "no way MMD can win", and he alleged that the Electoral Commission and the police were working together to rig the election.
 Although he held the lead in early vote counting, which reflected his strong support in urban areas, his lead grew smaller as votes from rural areas were counted.
 In the end, Banda overtook Sata, and final results on 2 November showed Banda with 40% of the vote against 38% for Sata.
 Sata subsequently stated that he had not been defeated and accused Banda of fraud.

 Presidency

 Sata ran for President for a fourth time in the election held on 20 September 2011.
 In the early stages of the campaign he was more vitriolic in his anti-Chinese rhetoric, but he later toned down his rhetoric.
 Results showed him receiving about 43% of the vote against 36% for Banda, and Chief Justice Ernest Sakala accordingly declared that he had won the election in the early hours of 23 September.
 He was sworn in later in the day.

 Sata decided that Zambia needed to add more districts to the existing 72 districts and declared that existing districts needed to be subdivided into multiple districts for the purposes of decentralization.
 He also created Muchinga Province in October 2011 by subdividing Northern Province, bringing the national province count to 10.
+He also renamed the three main airports in Zambia (Lusaka; Ndola; Livingstone) after politicians from Zambia's first administration.